trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    Ok, so let's authorize some minting on my user and try again to poke.

-1. Add a new button for minting on a specific contract, replace the full content of `App.tsx` with:
+1. Add a new button for minting on a specific contract, and replace the full content of `App.tsx` with:

    ```typescript
    import { NetworkType } from '@airgap/beacon-types';